opentensor/developer-docs/docs/getting-started/installation.md

 # Installation

-There are three primary methods of installing Bittensor on your local machine: using a script, with pip install and from source.
+There are three primary methods of installing Bittensor on your local machine:
+- Using a script.
+- With `pip install`.
+- From source.

 ### script